samiaab1990/baseline-characteristics/README.md

 # Baseline Characteristics Table App

-This shiny application enables user to create a baseline characteristics table after uploading a .csv or .xlsx file
+The baseline characteristics table app allows the generation of a baseline characteristics table with user inputs.
+Developed with R Shiny using the `gtsummary` package.

 ## Demo